It All Starts From Bottom – A Full Garage Door Part Breakdown

 There are also different cable drums for different lift types.
 The three general categories are:

 - Vertical lift

 Torsion Tube (Shaft) – Usually, the shaft is located over the garage door, and the torsion springs, cables drums, bushings and end bearing plates are sitting on the shaft.

-In most residential garage doors the torsion shaft is a hollow tube, and when a garage door weighs more than 600 lb, a solid shaft is recommended.
+In most residential garage doors the torsion shaft is a hollow tube, and when a door weighs more than 600 lb, a solid shaft is recommended.
 In addition, most commercial overhead doors will come with a solid shaft because those doors are heavier.
 Also, a solid shaft is mandatory with a chain hoist.

 Garage Door Springs Torsion/ Extension/Torque Master –The garage door springs are located over the garage door, and they are installed on the torsion shaft.

 Extension springs are located on both sides of the door either on Tiltout door Or standard sectional door.